-You can be the greatest massage therapist in the world (and you probably are) but if no-one knows that you exist you may as well do something else.
+You can be the greatest massage therapist in the world (or close to it) but if no-one knows that you exist you may as well do something else.
 The original massage course I did around twenty years ago had around forty people.
 I don’t know of any still practising.
 Ten years ago I did another two years of study and only one that I know of succeeded.
 Why?

-Most people looking for a massage don’t care about associations.
-I have never met anyone who searches on an association website.
-Association websites give nothing about you as a therapist worthy of making a choice.
-People may be interested if you have healthfund accreditation so this should be prominently marketed.
-Definitely promote your qualifications and membership (I always put that I am insured) but leave it to the end.
+Most people looking for a massage don’t care about associations, I have never met anyone who searches on an association website for a therapist.
+They do want to know you are properly qualified so definitely promote your qualifications and membership (I always put that I am insured) but leave it to the end of the promotion.
+People may also be interested if you have healthfund accreditation so this should be prominently marketed as well.

 Neck Pain, Headaches